NiklasEi/www-nikl-me/blog/2024/bevy_ecs_as_data_layer_in_leptos_ssg.md

 ## What does it look like

 When I started to write this post, the whole thing was only an idea.
 Some days later, I had a working integration of Bevy ECS into Leptos and had to give it a name.
 It's now called Cinnog[^3].
-On GitHub, you can find the WIP [code][cinnog] as well as an [example website][cinnog_example] that is hosted on Netlify.
+You can find the [main repository][cinnog] on GitHub as well as an [example website][cinnog_example] that is hosted on Netlify.

 In the main function of the example website, the data layer is filled from the file system.
 Some ron files are read from the `people` directory and markdown files are read from the `blog` directory.
 All markdown in the data layer is then converted to HTML.
 ```rust